OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

 ## Contributing to the Project

-General instructions on how to submit contributions to the project with a link to your CONTRIBUTING.md file.
+General instructions on how to submit contributions to the project, with a link to your CONTRIBUTING.md file.
 Also, include information on how to engage with the community and maintainers.

 ## Acknowledgments